The World Is Yours: 15 Effective Tips to Learn Chinese by Yourself

 - 8. Meet Regularly with a Conversation Partner

 - 11. Listen to Audiobooks

 - 13. Stay Motivated by Having Specific Goals

 - Why You Should Start Learning Mandarin Chinese

 1. Learn the Chinese Tones

 As you may already know, Chinese is a tonal language.
-Before you panic, know that there are really only four tones to remember, and if you can sing a song (bad singing counts too), you can speak in tones.
+Before you panic, know that if you can sing a song (bad singing counts too), you can speak in tones.

 Spend a good amount of time listening to and identifying the four distinct tones, and practice them out loud.
 At this stage, it doesn’t matter whether you’re just saying “Ah” in various tones, the most important thing is to get used to it.

 Why?
 Well, because speaking without correct tones could land you in a lot of confusion—and sometimes even in trouble!
 You don’t want to be talking about a horse (third tone) when you’re really referring to your mother (first tone).